A Case Study on Energy-Efficient Edge AI Crack Segmentation: Related Work

-In recent years, embedded platforms have gained significant traction for crack segmentation.
-Some authors propose specifically designed segmentation models for embedded platforms.
+In recent years, edge platforms have gained significant traction for crack segmentation.
+Some authors propose specifically designed segmentation models for edge platforms.
 For example, \cite{chen2023lightweight} presents MCFF-L Net - an architecture with 1.18 million parameters - combined with knowledge distillation, which achieves good segmentation results and is able to run in real-time on a Jetson Xavier NX.
 Similarly, \cite{zhang2025device} considered crack segmentation on devices for structural health monitoring.
-A related approach by \cite{zhang2025crack} uses a special \gls{kd} approach for measurement tasks on embedded systems.
+A related approach by \cite{zhang2025crack} uses a special \gls{kd} approach for measurement tasks on edge systems.

-Other works focus on simplifying UNet for microcontroller-class hardware, like \cite{falaschetti2022lightweight}, which analyzed small CNN-based crack segmentation models on low-power microcontrollers.
-In contrast, \cite{falaschetti2023u} showed that UNet models can be compressed to meet the requirements of very resource-constrained devices such as the STM32 platform.
+Other works focus on simplifying U-Net for microcontroller-class hardware, like \cite{falaschetti2022lightweight}, which analyzed small CNN-based crack segmentation models on low-power microcontrollers.
+In contrast, \cite{falaschetti2023u} showed that U-Net models can be compressed to meet the requirements of very resource-constrained devices such as the STM32 platform.